rxbn/k8s-gitops/infra/README.md

 - **metrics-server** metrics server collects resource metrics
 - **nfs-subdir-external-provisioner** dynamically provisions sub-dirs on a remote NFS server
 - **envoy-gateway** deploys Envoy Gateway for managed ingress and L7 routing
-- **ingress-nginx** is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer
-- **oauth2-proxy** is an OAuth2 proxy that provides authentication with Google, GitHub, and others